captn3m0/ideas/README.md

 A somewhat relevant thing: https://www.bannerbear.com/.
 There are more details on https://github.com/captn3m0/ideas/issues/11 if this sounds interesting.

+[resvg](https://github.com/yisibl/resvg-js) is a library that should fit nicely for this usecase.

 ## NammaBescom OCR/Overlay Bot

 A bot that waits for tweets from